Diagnosing and Evaluating Abnormal Uterine Bleeding

 There are times in women’s lives when they may be more likely to have abnormal uterine bleeding.
 In the years immediately after a woman starts menstruating and again in the years before she enters menopause (defined as 12 months without a period), women may have irregular cycles due to the changes in hormonal regulation in the body.
 In addition, as women age, their chance of having a medical condition, structural lesion or other cause of irregular bleeding may increase.
 Regardless of age, any woman whose regular cycle suddenly changes is best advised to ask a doctor about it.
-Women who have any amount of bleeding after menopause should seek an evaluation.
+Women who have any amount of bleeding after menopause should always seek an evaluation.

 There are many causes of abnormal uterine bleeding, most of them benign.
 Pregnancy, changes in the hormonal cycle and structural abnormalities are common causes.
-Abnormal lesions or structures in and around the uterus (for example, endometrial polyps or uterine fibroids) can interfere with the body’s natural way of slowing or stopping a woman’s period, resulting in excessive bleeding.
-They can also cause women to bleed between periods and other disruptive symptoms.
+Abnormal lesions in and around the uterus (for example, endometrial polyps or uterine fibroids) can interfere with the body’s natural way of slowing or stopping a woman’s period, resulting in excessive bleeding.
+They can also cause women to bleed between periods and produce other disruptive symptoms.

 Numerous medical problems which affect the body’s hormones or overall health also cause changes in menstrual bleeding.
 Specific conditions which result in abnormal clotting may predispose women to heavy periods and medications that thin the blood may have similar effects.
 Certain infections in the uterus and cervix can trigger bleeding.
 Rarely, abnormal bleeding may be a sign of cancer.

-Overall, abnormal uterine bleeding in women of reproductive age is usually benign, but it often can and should be treated.
+Overall, abnormal uterine bleeding in women of reproductive age is usually benign, but it often can, and should be, treated.
 For these reasons, women are encouraged to seek care if they are having bleeding concerns.
 Any woman who has bleeding in menopause should see her doctor for an evaluation.